 This beautiful beach on the scenic Strait of Juan de Fuca near Jordan River is the ideal spot to explore.
 In the spring and fall, it’s a popular location to watch for migrating Gray whales.
 And the popular vehicle-accessible camping sites are said to be among some of the best on Vancouver Island.

 Sooke Harbour House – The Sooke Harbour House is one of Canada’s leading resorts.
 Although a little more pricey, the attention to detail at this fine resort is second to none.
 Each charming room features its own decor and offers fabulous views.

 This resort offers private beachfront cabins that are perched on a bluff high above the shoreline.
-Each cabin is equipped with a well-stocked kitchen, fireplace or woodstove and private hot tubs.
+Each cabin has a well-stocked kitchen, fireplace or woodstove and private hot tubs.
 And, of course, spectacular ocean views.
-There is also an onsite restaurant and in-cabin massages are available to book.
+There is also an onsite restaurant, and in-cabin massages are available to book.

 Prestige Oceanfront Resort – Rising above the Pacific Ocean, this waterfront resort offers breathtaking views of Sooke Harbour, Sooke Basin, the Strait of Juan de Fuca and the Olympic Mountains.
 It is conveniently located near all of Sooke’s unique local attractions.

 For a comprehensive list of all the accommodations found in Sooke, click here.

 If you are looking for a vacation rental, we’ve got you covered there, too: Sooke Vacation Rentals.